davepinch/pinchy.cc/collections/_posts/2015-06-13-comet-tavern.md

 caption: "A bouncer is sitting on a chair looking back at me right when I was attempting to picture the lights of the street."
 tags:
   - Bar
+  - Comet Tavern
   - Capitol Hill
+  - Seattle
   - Photograph
+  - Car
   - Public Domain
-  - Seattle
 ---

 At nighttime looking out the door at Comet Tavern in Capitol Hill.